Kenjiro Yamashita: Career

 In 2016, Yamashita reprised his role as Dan in the TV drama High&Low Season 2 and film High&Low The Movie and High&Low The Red Rain.
 In January, he served as the main host for the special show Nippon Broadcasting System LIVE EXPO TOKYO 2016 ALL LIVE NIPPON Vol.4.
-In October 2016, he starred in Amazon Prime Video Drama Fukuyadou Honpo - KYOTO LOVE STORY - as Kaoru Hiyama, the fiancé of Nozomi Sasaki's character Hina Fukuyoshi.
+In October 2016, he starred in Amazon Prime Video Drama Fukuyadou Honpo – KYOTO LOVE STORY - as Kaoru Hiyama, the fiancé of Nozomi Sasaki's character Hina Fukuyoshi.
 Hiyama, a handsome banker and the heir to the Hiyama family estate, fell in love with Hina at first sight and proposed to her, and the couple decided to get married even they have just met and have never gone on a date.

 In 2017, Yamashita got his first lead role in the dTV×FOD's drama Love or Not.
 As office worker Kosuke Usami, he had an unexpected love story with Yuika Motokariya's character Mako.
-In February,he served as the main host for the special show Nippon Broadcasting System All Night Nippon 50th Anniversary ALL LIVE NIPPON Vol.5.
+In February, he served as the main host for the special show Nippon Broadcasting System All Night Nippon 50th Anniversary ALL LIVE NIPPON Vol.5.
 In April, he appeared in the play Manga Mitai ni Ikanai alongside comedy group Tokyo 03 and Maika Yamamoto, playing Hirohiko Aramaki, the assistant to the unpopular mangaka Osamu Totsuka.
-A sitcom version of the play was released on Hulu in October and then broadcast on NTV in January 2018.
-Besides, he also reprised his role as Dan in the film High&Low The Movie 2 / End of Sky released in August 2017 and High&Low The Movie 3 / Final Mission released in November 2017.
+A sitcom version of the play was released on Hulu Japan in October and then broadcast on NTV in January 2018.
+Besides, he also reprised his role as Dan in the film High&Low The Movie 2 / End Of Sky released in August 2017 and High&Low The Movie 3 / Final Mission released in November 2017.
 What's more, a spin-off comedy series led by Yamashita as Dan, High&Low The DTC, was released on Hulu in August.
 The series showed the casual life of High&Low's character Dan, Tettsu(starring Kanta Satô), Chiharu(starring Taiki Satô) from Sannoh Hoodlum Squad, who call themselves DTC.